dulalsaurab/dulalsaurab.github.io/_posts/2025-04-04-a-dark-corner.md

 Wait a minute...
 Am I dreaming?

-This could be a dream.
-And dreams hold endless possibilities.
+This could be a dream, and they hold endless possibilities.

-I remember a professor in my undergraduate physics class once asking, “What travels faster than the speed of light?”
+I remember a professor in my undergraduate physics class once asked, “What travels faster than the speed of light?”

 Everyone answered, “Nothing.”

 He smiled and said, “Wrong—dreams and imagination.”

 “You can imagine both ends of the universe in a few seconds,” he said.
-“Obviously, faster than light.”
+“Faster than light.”

 Maybe that’s where I am now.
 Maybe I’m dreaming, and these thoughts—these sensations—are moving faster than light.
-Or maybe I am the thought, throttling through dimensions of space and time.
+Or am I the thought? throttling through dimensions of space and time.

 Until now, in that other world—where my body and mind were fully manifest—everything felt obvious.
 Taken for granted.
 Concepts like “I,” “self,” and “memory” never needed defining.
 They just were.

 But here… nothing makes sense.

-If I am the thought—then who’s experiencing the past?
+If I am the thought, then who’s experiencing the past?
 Who’s holding these memories?

 Or am I the experience itself—floating in the pool of thought?
 Or are they the same thing, just detached from the body?